On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

-For Assertion (\ref{prop:prefixiii}), it is enough to notice that the only rule changing the number of $a$'s and $\overline{a}$'s in the prefix of length $\ell$ is the one changing the spin of the occurrence of $\overline{b}$ at the position $\ell$ to $b$, which changes the numbers of $a$'s and $\overline{a}$'s in the prefix by $1$. \end{proof}
+For the proof of the second part of Assertion (\ref{prop:prefixii}) and Assertion (\ref{prop:prefixiii}), it is enough to notice that the only rule changing the number of $a$'s and $\overline{a}$'s in the prefix of length $\ell$ is the one changing the spin of the occurrence of $\overline{b}$ at the position $\ell$ to $b$, which changes the numbers of $a$'s and $\overline{a}$'s in the prefix by $1$.
+If the conditions of Assertion (\ref{prop:prefixiii}) hold, this rule is applied once for $Z_{\tau^m}$ during the normalization, and if the conditions of Assertion (\ref{prop:prefixii}) hold, it is either applied for both $Z_{\sigma^n}$ and $Z_{\tau^m}$ once, or it is never applied to either of them. \end{proof}

 The following proposition is a generalization of Proposition \ref{prop:prefix} when the errors inside $Z_{\sigma^n}$ or $Z_{\tau^m}$ do not have possibly the same letter.

 \begin{proposition} We assume that $Z_{\sigma^n}$ and $Z_{\tau^m}$ both contain errors and that both leftmost errors have the same letter $a$.
 Let $[i,k+p]$ and $[i',k'+p']$ stand for the respective supports of the leftmost errors ($|\sigma|=k$ and $|\tau|=k'$).
 All the assertions of Proposition \ref{prop:prefix} also hold if \begin{enumerate} \item $\theta_{\sigma}(a)\neq a$ and $\theta_{\tau}(a) = a$ and $\ell <k+i$, \item or (symmetrically) if $\theta_{\tau}(a)\neq a$ and $ \theta_{\sigma}(a) = a$ and $\ell<k'+i'$, \item or (both) if $\Theta_{\sigma}(a)\neq a$ and $ \theta_{\tau}(a)\neq a$ and $\ell <\min(k+i, k'+i')$. \end{enumerate} \end{proposition}